justinglobal/shirt_factory/proposal.md

 Extended Goal: Javascript interaction for shirt designer sections
   - I don't know exactly what to use and much work it takes
     * Resize and reposition image, alter generator effects via slide

+Modules for extended Functionality
+- oregon trail - takes base image and adds user-entered text to base image
+- glitch - alters image by changing image file data directly to output altered version
+  * uses existing modules: pillow, PIL, numpy, and github glitch module

+Full site features:

+1. Interactive custom tshirt designer
+  * Users upload text, image, pic from clip art
+2. Shirt generators
+  * Templates for shirt designs with parameters user can set
+  * Generators:
+    * ASCII art - user uploads image, images is converted to ASCII art and rendered on the shirt
+    * Oregon Trail - user inputs text, text is rendered along with vintage video game art
+    * Glitch - users input image, image is altered via 'glitch' process that changes the appearance of the image
+3. Marketplace
+  * Users can upload designs they create to Marketplace
+  * Any user can purchase shirt from marketplace, shirt creator gets percentage of sale